KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Mining-Combat (Lv20)
+Gain combat buffs for every 100 stones broken that day via pickaxe or bombs.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Mining-Foraging (Lv20)